 Target Audience.
 Universal: School-wide approach (no other intervention).
 See above for added benefits of combining with other interventions.

 Outcome.
 Reduced children and adolescents who report being bullied.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
-There are currently 2 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
-Access descriptions of these ESMs through the MCH Digital Library.
+Access descriptions of ESMs across all state/jurisdictions that use this strategy directly or intervention components that align with tis strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the approach “Provide in-class training for students on positive youth development and non-violence intervention skills,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Collaborate with School Based Health Centers to conduct ongoing meetings, conferences, and webinars to address bullying,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):